 Beneficial Equity Ownership Information.
-The table below shows for each Trustee, the amount of Fund equity securities beneficially owned by each Trustee, and the aggregate value of all investments in equity securities of the Fund complex, as of December 31, 2023, and stated as one of the following ranges: A = None; B = \$1-\$10,000; C = \$10,001-\$50,000; D = \$50,001-\$100,000; and E = 0 over \$100,000.
+The table below shows for each Trustee, the amount of Fund equity securities beneficially owned by each Trustee, and the aggregate value of all investments in equity securities of the Fund complex, as of December 31, 2024, and stated as one of the following ranges: A = None; B = 1-10,000; C = 10,001-50,000; D = 50,001-100,000; and E = 00.

 Name of Trustee Dollar Range of Equity Securities in the Fund Aggregate Dollar Range of Equity Securities in All Registered Investment Companies Overseen by Trustee in Family of Investment Companies

-David J. Kaufman А Α
+David J. Kaufman A A

-Stuart Kaufman Α А
+Stuart Kaufman A A

-Mitch Zacks А А
+Mitch Zacks A A

 Ownership of Securities of Advisor, Distributor, or Related Entities.
-As of December 31, 2023, none of the Independent Trustees or their immediate family members owned beneficially or of record any securities of the Advisor, the Fund's distributor, or any person controlling, controlled by, or under common control with the Advisor or the Fund's distributor.
+As of December 31, 2024, none of the Independent Trustees or their immediate family members owned beneficially or of record any securities of the Advisor, the Fund's distributor, or any person controlling, controlled by, or under common control with the Advisor or the Fund's distributor.

 Control Persons and Principal Holders of Securities.
-The Trustees and officers of the Trust collectively owned less than 1% of the Fund's outstanding shares as of March 1, 2024.
+The Trustees and officers of the Trust collectively owned less than 1% of the Fund's outstanding Shares as of the date of this SAI.